ovrcome/release-notes/mobile_app_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.68.0] - 2025-01-23 - Various UI/UX Improvements
+### Compatibility

+- Compatible with Clinician Live Session App v0.10.0

+### Added
+* Send through device info with model and name to the server to help with troubleshooting

+### Changed
+* Updated the sign in message copy to suit email or access code

+### Fixed
+* Fixed issue where children toolbox images were squashed

+* Fixed bug where if you used your phones back button you could log yourself out of the app on the home page

+* Fixed bug where in the mild depression program, playing a video would always start playing the first video in the playlist

+* Fixed bug where you could log in to the app even on an old version where you were required to update

+* Fixed bug where anxiety panel would still show, even when the suds_ratings_enabled boolean for the clients organisation was set to false.

 ## [1.67.0] - 2024-12-16 - Update for Unity 6

 ### Compatibility